 In addition to receiving a Plaque, agency awardees received a certificate of “Initial Certification of Father Friendliness,” based on having met the criteria for a Father Friendly Flagship Agency as developed by the Stoneleigh Foundation Senior Fellow Project “The Integration of Responsible Fatherhood Within Foster Care Service Delivery and Other Children and Youth Servicing Systems”, and agreed to by The Strong Families Commission, Incorporated.
 A 3FA Logo was also provided to each agency to be placed on their website or other published materials.

-THE COMMISSION convened an historic bipartisan and bicameral Symposium on Child Well-Being in Pennsylvania and the Urgent Need for Father Involvement, held at the Pennsylvania Child Welfare Resource Center in Mechanicsburg, Pennsylvania, eight miles west of the State Capitol.
+By 2017, THE COMMISSION recognized that the City of Philadelphia, Department of Human Services was not committed to increasing fiscal resources or change of policy that would support agency transformation that would intentionally include fathers in their service delivery models, with this in mind, THE COMMISSION took its work to the State level of government, thus convening a historic bipartisan and bicameral Symposium on Child Well-Being in Pennsylvania and the Urgent Need for Father Involvement, held at the Pennsylvania Child Welfare Resource Center in Mechanicsburg, Pennsylvania, eight miles west of the State Capitol.
 Symposium convening partners included the Allegheny Intermediate Unit (AIU); AMACHI, Inc.; Child Welfare League of America, Inc.; Delta Community Supports, Inc.; and the Fathers Collaborative Council of Western Pennsylvania.
 Legislative Sponsors included State Senator Anthony Hardy Williams, (D) Philadelphia; State Senator Patrick M. Browne, (R) Lehigh County; Representative Edward C. Gainey, (D) Pittsburgh; and Representative Harold A. English, (R) Allegheny County.

 On January 11, 2018 The Free Library of Philadelphia served as host to America’s first accredited group of children, youth and family-focused agencies that were accredited as 3FAs (Father Friendly Flagship Agencies).
 3FAs are entities (Agencies, Institutions, or Systems) that are dedicated to the well-being of children, youth and families, and are committed to the inclusion of fathers in their service delivery models.
 The 3FA concept evolved from a Stoneleigh Foundation Senior Fellow Project Initiative titled: “The Integration of Responsible Fatherhood within Foster Care Service Delivery and Other Children and Youth Servicing Systems.”

-The over-arching goal of the 3FA process is the enhancement of child well-being, via the expansion of the capacity of children, youth and family-focused agencies to increase and sustain their ability to involve fathers in the lives of their children, through quality father engagement philosophy, policies, practice, procedures, and protocols, known as THE COMMISSION’s Standards.
+The over-arching goal of the 3FA process is the enhancement of child well-being, via the expansion of the capacity of children, youth and family-focused agencies to increase and sustain their ability to involve fathers in the lives of their children, through quality father engagement philosophy, policies, practice, programs, procedures, and protocols, known as THE COMMISSION’s Six Standards of Excellence (6Ps).

 Initial 3FA Agency Certification required the following: